allanfelipesilva/odata-vocabularies/vocabularies/EnterpriseSearchHana.md

 Property|Type|Description
 :-------|:---|:----------
 [element](EnterpriseSearchHana.xml#L85)|String|Contains the name of a view column that belongs to the subobject.
 [key](EnterpriseSearchHana.xml#L88)|Boolean|Defines if a column is part of the subobject's key.
-Used to identify the distinct subobjects of an anchor object.<p>If there are no key columns defined for a subobject, all columns are used to identify the distinct subobjects.</p>
+Used to identify the distinct subobjects of an anchor object.<br>If there are no key columns defined for a subobject, all columns are used to identify the distinct subobjects.

 ## <a name="UiResourceType"></a>[UiResourceType](EnterpriseSearchHana.xml#L95)